Artillery fuze: Description

-Types of artillery fuze
+Types

-Percussion fuzes
+Percussion

 In the 20th century, most fuzes were 'percussion'.
-They may be 'direct action' (also called 'point detonating' or ‘super quick’) or 'graze'.
-They may also offer a ‘delay’ option.
+They may be 'direct action' (also called 'point detonating' or 'super quick') or 'graze'.
+They may also offer a 'delay' option.
 Percussion fuzes remain widespread particularly for training.
-However, in the 19th century combined ‘T & P’ fuzes became common and this combination remain widespread with airburst fuzes in case the airburst function failed or was set too ‘long’.
+However, in the 19th century combined 'T&P' fuzes became common and this combination remain widespread with airburst fuzes in case the airburst function failed or was set too 'long'.
 War stocks in western armies are now predominantly 'multi-function' offering a choice of several ground and airburst functions.

-Direct action fuzes
+Direct action

 Direct action fuzes function by the fuze nose hitting something reasonably solid, such as the ground, a building or a vehicle, and pushing a firing pin into a detonator.
 The early British fuze at left is an example.

 Direct action fuze designs are 'super-quick' but may have a delay option.
 20th-century designs vary in the relative positions of their key elements.
-The extremes being the firing pin and detonator close to the nose with a long flash tube to the booster (typical in US designs), or a long firing pin to a detonator close to the booster and a short flash tube (typical in British designs).
+For example, the firing pin and detonator may be close to the nose with a long flash tube to the booster (typical in US designs), or there might instead be a long firing pin to a detonator close to the booster and a short flash tube (typical in British designs).

-Graze fuzes
+Graze

 Graze fuzes function when the shell is suddenly slowed down, e.g. by hitting the ground or going through a wall.
-This deceleration causes the firing pin to move forward, or the detonator to move backward, sharply and strike each other.
+This deceleration causes the firing pin to move forward or the detonator to move backward so that one strikes the other.
 Graze is the only percussion mechanism that can be used in base fuzes.

-An additional definition widely used is that such a fuze is usually an inertially-fired fuze (such as a base fuze mentioned above) that has special features to increase the chance of the fuze functioning if it hits the target at a highly oblique angle that can frequently jam ("blind") such fuzes due to the high sideways forces generated.
-For example, the later WWII German Navy armor-piercing projectile base fuzes ("Bodenzunder") had such fuzes of several kinds, such a design with both the weighted firing pin and the explosive detonator pellet both free to move, held apart only by friction or a light spring, after arming in flight by removing a series of rotating shutters locking them in place before firing the projectile.
-Thus, on a highly oblique -- "glancing" or "grazing" -- impact, there was a higher chance that at least one of them would be free to move toward the other and be thrown toward the other during the target impact with enough force to explode the detonator and start the shell explosive train in operation.
-There are a number of other design variations for this effect.
+Such a fuze is usually an inertially fired fuze (such as a base fuze mentioned above) that has special features to increase the chance of the fuze functioning if it hits the target at a highly oblique angle that can frequently jam or "blind" such fuzes due to the high sideways forces generated.
+For example, the later WWII German Navy armor-piercing projectile base fuzes ("Bodenzunder") had such fuzes of several kinds, with the weighted firing pin and the explosive detonator pellet both free to move, held apart only by friction or a light spring, after arming in flight by removing a series of rotating shutters locking them in place before firing the projectile.
+Thus, on a highly oblique – "glancing" or "grazing" – impact, there was a higher chance that at least one of them would be free to move toward the other and be thrown toward the other during the target impact with enough force to explode the detonator and start the shell explosive train.
+There are other design variations for this effect.

-Delay fuzes
+Delay

 Direct action fuzes can have a delay function, selected at the gun as an alternative to direct action.
 Delay may use a graze function or some other mechanism.
 Special 'concrete piercing' fuzes usually have only a delay function and a hardened and strengthened fuze nose.